Stickano/ArchCheatSheet/README.md

 This will take you through the steps of getting a stable Arch installation and then further extend the systems functionality.
 It is not meant to teach you about the technologies, but rather meant as a reference point to quickly get pointers on installation, configuration and a somewhat loose explanation of the programs usability.

-Having worked in a typical Desktop Environment for many years, I have gotten a little dependent on a lot of typical features you see in such environments.
-This has been an attempt to mimic what I have come to know as a everyday work environment and somewhere along the way I'm pretty sure the KISS philosophy got lost - so don't expect to much of that.
+Coming from the typical Desktop Environments I have gotten quite acustomed to some of the general features you see in such Environments.
+This sheet is the documentation of my quest to try and mimic some of those feautres, that I felt was missing in my everyday workflow - but suited for my personal needs only.
+I'm pretty sure that somewhere along the way the KISS philosiphy was lost, so don't expect to much of that

 This is based on my personal setup on a Asus UX32LN laptop.
 This setup does not necessarily satisfy your needs, and there is no guarantees that the steps will work on your system.

+###### Tip
-You might also be interested in my [dotfile repository](https://github.com/Stickano/dotfiles), where my configuration for most of these programs can be found.
+<dd>You might also be interested in my [dotfile repository](https://github.com/Stickano/dotfiles), where my configuration for these programs can be found. </dd>

+###### Tip
+<dd>You'll get the best overview of the items included in this Cheat Sheet on this Github page and you will find a little Foreword text, along with a few more lines of explaination for each category, in the Sheet itself. </dd>

 ## Included in this Cheat Sheet (20.02.2017)
 This sheet has been broken up in 18 major categories (so far at least).